hrudkouski/hrudkouski/README.md

 <h1 align="left">Hi 👋, I'm MIKITA GRUDKOWSKI</h1>
-<h3 align="left">Front-end developer with experience increating SPA using React, Redux,Typescript, HTML, CSS, JS.
-Now I am improving my skills in thisdirection and expanding them with newtechnologies.
-My free time is dedicated to Codewars, learning English , programming tutorialsand becoming familiar with NodeJS,because, in the future, I see myself as a Full-stack developer.</h3>
+<h3 align="left">Front-end developer with experience increating SPA using React, Redux, Typescript, HTML, CSS, JS.
+Now I am improving my skills in this direction and expanding them with new technologies.
+My free time is dedicated to Codewars, learning English, programming tutorials and becoming familiar with NodeJS, because, in the future, I see myself as a Full-stack developer.</h3>

 - 🔭 I’m currently working on [Todolist](https://github.com/hrudkouski/todolist-ts)